-Free breakfast will be provided to all K-5 in-person students.
-Additional meal prices are as follows: K-5 lunch \$2.25, 6-12 breakfast \$1.35, 6-12 lunch \$2.40.
+Free breakfast and lunch are provided to all in-person students.
+In addition, virtual students and community members 18 years of age and younger have access to grab-and-go meals.
 The district also participates in the summer food program, providing breakfast and lunch to all summer school participants.